hashicorp/terraform-website/content/source/docs/cloud/overview.html.md

 [terraform enterprise]: /docs/enterprise/index.html

-Terraform Cloud is an execution platform that runs Terraform.
-Unlike a general-purpose execution platform, it has deep integrations with Terraform's workflows and data formats, which it uses to make Terraform more convenient and more powerful.
+Terraform Cloud is a platform that performs Terraform runs to provision infrastructure, either on demand or in response to various events.
+Unlike a general-purpose continuous integration (CI) system, it is deeply integrated with Terraform's workflows and data, which allows it to make Terraform significantly more convenient and powerful.

 This page is a brief overview of Terraform Cloud's features and how they fit together.

 ## Terraform Workflow